 This is the science fiction film that is so impressive and has such fantastic visuals that it was incorporated into a Queen music video.
 It also had great predictions like the start of Communism and was made by the great German director Fritz Lang who is a legend.
 Birgitte Helm is a revelation doing a dual role as an android/robot slut and a human madonna.
 Sad about the missing scenes though.

-Slow and kind of boring (i watched it on 1.5 speed) but its contents can be thoroughly unpacked.
-The context of 1924 Weimar period makes for a richer experience, as is the consideration of fear of technology, female sexuality as a threat to rationality, and the subsequent development of the Third Reich (Lang is criticized by Kracauer for espousing fascism "the heart unites the head and the hand" u get the idea).
+I wrote my Art History seminar paper on this film, it is one of my most favourite.
+To preface, the context of Weimar period makes for a richer experience, as is the consideration of fear of technology, female sexuality as a threat to rationality, and the subsequent development of the Third Reich (Lang is criticized by Kracauer for espousing fascism "the heart unites the head and the hand" u get the idea).

 More a hyperbolic, nightmare version of the Fordist production line, mapped onto the social structures of the 1920s than a sci-fi vision of the future.
 At its heart is perhaps the death of a tragic, mythic world, and how this can be confronted; in this cerainly I feel it is a sequel to Lang's "Niebelungen".
 The brilliant idea of the femme fatale as demagogue (social seductress) was not developed by subsequent films.